NCATSTranslator/Ordering-Organizing/ScoringDefinitions.md

 **Synonyms:** g-score

-**Definition:** The **Confidence Score** combines the scores assigned to a given result by multiple reasoning agents.
+**Definition:** The **Confidence Score** combines the scores assigned to a given result by multiple reasoning agents, with an expected range of [0,1] for each score.
 The Confidence Score invokes an algorithm that implements the following logic: if a given result is scored as non-zero by only one reasoning agent, then that score is thresholded as [0,1-epsilon], with epsilon = 0.001, and considered the Confidence Score; if a given result is scored as non-zero by multiple reasoning agents, then the scores are added together and thresholded as [0,1].

 ### Clinical Evidence Score